zentryHQ/evalite/readme.md

 # Evalite

-The TypeScript-native, open-source tool for testing LLM-powered apps.
+The TypeScript-native, local-first tool for testing LLM-powered apps.

-- Fully open source: **No API Key required**
+- Fully open source: **No API Key required**.
+- Local-first: runs on your machine, your data never leaves your laptop.
-- Based on Vitest
+- Based on [Vitest](https://vitest.dev/), the best TypeScript test runner around.
-- Terminal UI for quick prototyping
+- Terminal UI for quick prototyping.
-- Supports tracing and custom scorers
+- Supports tracing and custom scorers.

 ## Quickstart